aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/5th Semester/2nd Period/Virtual Private Network (VPN).md

 # Technologies

-A VPN can function over unlimited distances since it uses the internet to create a secure and encrypted connection between devices and the private network.
+A VPN can function over unlimited distances since it uses the [[Internet|internet]] to create a secure and encrypted connection between devices and the private network.
 This encryption ensures that data transmitted over the VPN is protected from unauthorized access.

 - **VPN Protocols**: Rules and standards to transmit data over the VPN.
 	- **IPsec (Internet Protocol Security)**: Authenticates and encrypts each packet.